-If you’re not as familiar with using some these, check out our beginner’s guides:
+If you’re not as familiar with using some of these, check out our beginner’s guides:

-It’s best if you explore with a lot of different supplies as you may prefer one over another.
+It’s best to explore with many different supplies as you may prefer one over another.

 Creating an art journal is a great way to test out new supplies.
 The ones listed below are just a few of my favorite supplies to use in art journaling.